Erythrina, Coral Tree: Planting and Care

 In pots

 Water regularly throughout summer.
-During growth, to encourage flowering, apply a liquid fertiliser for flowering plants every fortnight.
-From October onwards, bring the pot into a cold greenhouse or bright, minimally heated conservatory where temperatures won’t drop below 3°C. Continue watering about once a month.
-Replace the compost after 4-5 years, doing so after flowering.
+During the growth period, to encourage flowering, apply a liquid fertiliser for flowering plants every two weeks.
+From October onwards, move the pot into a cold greenhouse or a bright, minimally heated conservatory where temperatures won’t drop below 3°C. Continue watering about once a month.
+Replace the growing medium after 4-5 years, ideally after flowering.

 How to prune it?

-In our temperate climate, it’s more commonly grown as a herbaceous plant in open ground rather than as a bushy plant because, after hard pruning, it can regrow from the stump and quickly produce beautiful, very floriferous stems in midsummer.
-Therefore, if you wish to encourage its development and keep it floriferous, it will tolerate severe annual hard pruning.
+In temperate climates, it is often grown more like a herbaceous plant in the ground rather than a bushy plant because, after hard pruning, it can regrow from the stump and quickly produce beautiful, floriferous stems in midsummer.
+Therefore, if you want to encourage its development and keep it floriferous, it will tolerate severe annual pruning.

-1. Cut back stems to 10 cm from the soil, before or after frosts – either in early spring or November depending on the climate – then mulch the stump to protect it from frost and winter damp.
+- Cut back stems to 10 cm above the ground, before or after frost—either in early spring or November, depending on the climate—then mulch the stump to protect it from frost and winter moisture.

-2. Regularly remove spent flowers to prolong flowering.
+- Regularly remove faded flowers to prolong flowering.

 Propagation

-Erythrina can be propagated by sowing seeds or propagation by cuttings.
+Erythrina can be propagated by sowing seeds or by propagation by cuttings.
 However, fruiting is more unpredictable and difficult in our colder regions, and you’ll need to be patient as in any case, your young plants from sowing will take 3-4 years to flower.
-We recommend propagation by cuttings as it’s easier to succeed.
+We recommend propagation by cuttings, which is easier to succeed with.

 Sowing